ThomasTorres2024/Obsidian-Notes/Machine Learning/Machine Learning/Algorithms/Dimensionality Reduction/Dimension Reduction.md

 Being able to dimensionality reduction is very hard.

 ---
 This is an [[unsupervised]] method.
 We don't have anything we are testing against.
 We are searching for a [[latent structure]], or a nice potentially low dimensional structure from a high-dimensional data.
-Our goal is to main our structure.
+Our goal is to maintain our structure.

 We have basic things like feature reduction and non-linear transformation.
 We also have [[PCA]],[[Kernel PCA]], [[t-SNE]], [[autoencoders]], and different [[Matrix Factorizations]].